On a generalization of affinoid varieties: The pro-site and pro-analytic spaces

-Now, $\bAn_k \rhook \bPro(\bAn_k)$ in a fully faithful way and so any analytic space over $k$ can be seen as a pro-analytic space.
-But in this new category we will have much more objects that have an ``open immersion'' into objects of $\bAn_k$.
-We will describe them as ``pro-opens'' subset, similarly of what is done in \cite{BAL}.
-So, in some sense the inclusion $\bAn_k \rhook \bPro(\bAn_k)$ enhance the concept of open subspace.
+$\bPro(\bAn_k)$ is a complete category because $\bAn_k$ admits fiber products.
+The inclusion $\bAn_k \rhook \bPro(\bAn_k)$ is fully faithful and so any analytic space over $k$ can be canonically considered as a pro-analytic space.
+But $\bPro(\bAn_k)$ has much more objects, hence also objects of $\bAn_k$ have much more subobjects (\ie open immersions) when seen as objects of $\bPro(\bAn_k)$.

+\begin{defn} When we consider the small site induced by $\bPro(\bAn_k)$ on a pro-analytic space, we call its admissible open subset \emph{pro-open} subsets. \end{defn}

+So, in some sense the inclusion $\bAn_k \rhook \bPro(\bAn_k)$ enhance also the concept of open subspace.
+We define a topology on $\bPro(\bAn_k)$ in order to make the definition of pro-open subset rigorous.

 Let $\cC$ be a site and $\bPro(\cC)$ the pro-category of $\cC$.
 For any sheaf $\sF$ on $\cC$ we can define a presheaf of $\bPro(\cC)$ in the following way